Railcar-launched ICBM

 A railcar-launched ICBM is an intercontinental ballistic missile that can be launched from a train.
 The first operational example, and the best-known, is the Soviet RT-23 Molodets.
 The United States planned and started development of an analogue, the Peacekeeper Rail Garrison, but abandoned the plan with the end of the Cold War.
-Similar systems were tested by China in 2016 and North Korea in 2021.
+A similar system was tested by China in 2016.
+North Korea also planned to create a railway-launched ICBM.

 Background

 ICBMs are large, and not easily mobile.
 For this reason, they are traditionally launched from fixed missile silos.
 However, keeping missiles in fixed positions leaves them vulnerable to a pre-emptive nuclear strike.
 For strategic deterrence, nuclear-armed nations seek to ensure mutually assured destruction, meaning that if one nation launches a nuclear first strike, the target nation would still be able to launch a retaliatory nuclear strike.

 Advantages

 Rail-mobile ICBM systems are harder to destroy than fixed positions, as they can travel anywhere along a nation's rail network, and hide from satellite surveillance in tunnels.
 During times of heightened international tensions, railroad based ICBMs can be rapidly mobilized and spread out across a country's railroad network as an insurance policy.